Float to live

 What rescue teams are available?

-Although there won't be lifeguard patrols on every beach, RNLI lifeboat crews, MCA Coastguards and helicopters are at the ready to answer every call for help, 24/7.
+As well as patrols on lifeguarded beaches, RNLI lifeboat crews, MCA Coastguards and helicopters are at the ready to answer every call for help, 24/7.

 The RNLI is a charity - we rely on donations to equip, train and support our lifesaving services around the coast.